McMillan Sand Filtration Site: Development proposals

 The D.C. government began considering the McMillan Sand Filtration Site for commercial and residential development again in 2007.
 The National Capital Revitalization Corporation (NCRC), a development agency created by the city, selected the site as part of a land swap deal involving Anacostia riverfront property and the construction of the Nationals Park baseball stadium.
 (The government dissolved the NCRC in 2007 and merged its functions into the Office of the Deputy Mayor for Planning and Economic Development.)

 The government selected a development team, Vision McMillan Partners (VMP), in 2007.
 Their proposal includes a mix of uses, including housing, shopping and office space.
 The site would also include a network of accessible park space, including 6.25 acre on the southern end of the site, a 1-acre healing garden on the north end, and an acre of green space over a preserved cell at the north end.

 The VMP proposal has met with opposition from some neighborhood groups.
 The team has been meeting with the surrounding neighborhoods since before its selection in 2007 and has included neighborhood input in project revisions.
-The plan was unanimously approved by the Historic Preservation Review Board in May of 2016, which will vote on the buildings on the site but not the overall Master Plan for redevelopment.
+The plan was unanimously approved by the Historic Preservation Review Board in May 2016, which will vote on the buildings on the site but not the overall Master Plan for redevelopment.

 In 2013 DC Water proposed a plan to use McMillan to provide neighborhood relief of flooding that plagued the Bloomingdale neighborhood, in which the site is situated.
 The plan calls for the use of two cells to retain water, and to demolish a number of cells in order to provide access to the tunnel they will build on First Street, NW to manage the system.

 In 2016, courts sided with community activists and rejected the DC Zoning Commission's approval of a $720 million project to transform the site into retail, office and residential space.

 City council and court allow development to proceed

 In summer 2021 the City Council passed legislation authorizing demolition at the McMillan site.
 In October 2021 the D.C.
 Court of Appeals ruled that the proposed development project may proceed pursuant to the legislation.
 Demolition of the site commenced in October 2021.

+In May 2023, the Washington Business Journal reported that the site had been renamed from the "McMillan Sand Filtration Site" to the "Reservoir District."
+As of January 2024, the site is being developed.

+On June 15, 2024 D.C.
+Mayor Muriel Bowser cut the ribbon at the Reservoir Park Recreation Center at the former McMillan Sand Filtration site.
+With this ceremony the new 6.2-acre park and recreation center were declared open to the public.